E-commerce

 Brand consistency

-Prepare template responses aligned with your positioning even when the channel limits personalization: tone matters for the perception of quality.
+Prepare standard responses aligned with your positioning even when the channel limits customization: tone matters for the perception of quality.

 Response time

-Response-time requirements may be stricter on a platform than directly: integrate them into your internal support schedules and into your inbound handling scripts.
+Time requirements can be stricter on the platform than directly: incorporate them into your internal support schedules and inbound handling scripts.

 Escalation

-Knowing when a dispute shifts to platform mediation avoids duplicate customer steps and refund inconsistencies.
+Knowing when the dispute is escalated to the platform's mediation avoids duplicate customer efforts and inconsistencies in refunds.

 Hybrid: Shopify, connectors, and omnichannel